Rental Agency

 streamable without a subscription

-Newer stuff: not as rentable.
+Newer stuff (which people seem to like a lot) is not as rentable.
 Anime: not as rentable.
 Don’t even get me started on how rentable documentaries are.

-Some newer movies aren’t as availble because of the old-school, Hollywood release window playbook:
+To some extent.
+Many newer movies aren’t immediately available to rent because of the old-school, Hollywood release window playbook:

 Barbie (Warner Bros.)